MIT-DB-Class/simple-db-hw-2021/lab1.md

 ****

 * Implement the classes to manage tuples, namely Tuple, TupleDesc.
-We have already implemented Field, IntField, StringField, and Type for you.
-Since you only need to support integer and (fixed length) string fields and fixed length tuples, these are straightforward.
+We have already implemented Field, IntField,StringField, and Type for you.
+Since you only need to support integer and (fixed length) string fields and fixedlength tuples, these are straightforward.
 * Implement the Catalog (this should be very simple).
 * Implement the BufferPool constructor and the getPage() method.
 * Implement the access methods, HeapPage and HeapFile and associated ID classes.
 A good portion of these files has already been written for you.
 * Implement the operator SeqScan.
 * At this point, you should be able to pass the ScanTest system test, which is the goal for this lab.